MohanPiru/devops-projects/Project-2/README.md

 Now you can access the SonarQube Server on ``` http://<ip-address>:9000 ```

 ## 3. Setup server 3
+Here I am using minikube kubernetes cluster (although it is not used in product environment)
 * **Install minikube**
 ```bash
 sudo apt-get update